AideenM12/Galway-Tours-MS1/README.md

 ### Media
 * The banner image was originally obtained from [Jared Burris on unsplash.com](https://unsplash.com/photos/Kzq3JphxXiA)
 * The whiskey.jpg image was originally obtained from [Andrew Seaman on upsplash.com](https://unsplash.com/photos/3Vb7WtHGRes)
-* The barflair.pg image was originally obtained from [Bon Vivant on unsplash.com](https://unsplash.com/photos/FcS257Cw9es)
+* The barflair.jpg image was originally obtained from [Bon Vivant on unsplash.com](https://unsplash.com/photos/FcS257Cw9es)
 * The people.jpg image was originally obtained from [Elevate on upsplash.com](https://unsplash.com/photos/KJzrLIfq2Zo)
 * The bar.jpg image was originally obtained from [Alexander Jawfox on upsplash.com](https://unsplash.com/photos/ts2e1Dia5Ec)
 * The galway.jpg image was originally obtained from [Markus Voetter on upsplash.com](https://unsplash.com/photos/s12s4dZSwLk)